fmv1992/data_sciences_challenge_01/readme.md

 This file is a high level description of what is the challenge, what is the data set, how was the approach and the results.

-***The full results and discussion are in `output/output.html`.***
+***The full results and discussion are in `./output/final_results/output.html`.***

-Notice that github does not render html files.
-For convenience either load the file at this preview service: [htmlpreview](http://htmlpreview.github.io/?https://github.com/fmv1992/data_sciences_challenge_01/tree/develop/output/final_results/output.html).
+In order to view the final results please open the file (do not load the github file as github does not render html files but rather it shows its code):

-Or you can clone the repository and open the file in your web-browser `./output/final_results/output.html`.
+`./output/final_results/output.html`.

 # The challenge